gstuartj/cf-ddns.sh/README.md

 # cf-ddns.sh
-A minimal, portable DDNS client for automatically updating CloudFlare's DNS service to point to your current IP.
+cf-ddns.sh is a minimal, easy to use, portable DDNS client for automatically updating CloudFlare's DNS service to point to your current IP.
+It's portable and POSIX compliant, so it will run in most shells.
+(Even on embedded systems like consumer routers.)

 Prerequisites
 ------------